honeytrap/honeytrap-docs/content/listeners/_index.md

 ## Description

-Listeners are listening to your network interfaces for incoming traffic.
+Listeners are listening on your network interface(s) for incoming traffic.
+They create events and/or pass connections into the honeytrap framework.

-Depending on the listener, you can use a custom network stack implementation, listen to every port or assign services to specific ports.
+Depending on your needs, you can use a custom network stack implementation, listen to every port or assign services to specific ports.

 ## Syntax